Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/AKMem/README.md

 reboot-akmem /path/to/kernel/vmlinux
 ```

-AKMem can be utilized to boot into Kernel 2.2.1 from either Kernel 2.2.19 or 2.4.17_mvl21.
-However, once PS2 Linux has been booted using Kernel 2.2.1, AKMem cannot be used again without hard rebooting the console and booting into Kernel 2.2.19 or 2.4.17_mvl21.
-The following command can be used:
+To reboot into Kernel 2.2.1 (and be unable to use AKMem again without performing a hard reboot), the following command can be used:
 ```bash
 reboot-akmem 2.2.1
 ```